JosephPB/example_module/README.md

 **Note:** We will discuss the `tests/` folder in the next section.

-The best ways to layout packages can be debated with an interesting explanation for slightly changing the above layout presented [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).
+The best ways to lay out packages can be debated with an interesting explanation for slightly changing the above layout presented [here](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).

 ## Tests

 Tests are used to check that all code written is executing properly.
 There are several ways to write tests, and various packages to help you automate testing.
 In this repository we use the [`pytest`](https://docs.pytest.org/en/6.2.x/contents.html) package.

 Here, we separate tests in to a dedicated folder so that we don't clog up our module scripts.
 In this folder are files named following the convention `test_[...].py`.
-Inside these scripts are functions which tests functions in the package.
+Inside these scripts are functions which test functions in the package.
 By convention, we try to have at least one test function for each package function, however, functions and their tests can be mixed to test additional complexity at the expense of potentially explainable results.

 An example of a test function set up is as follows: